-To be considered for inclusion in the CASEL Guide to Effective Social and Emotional Learning Programs, a program or approach must have an evaluation that meets each of four evidence criteria.
+To be considered for inclusion in the CASEL Guide to Evidence-Based Social and Emotional Learning Programs, a program or approach must have an evaluation that meets each of four evidence criteria.
 These criteria involve (a) the type of research design used, (b) the setting in which the program was implemented, (c) the statistical findings, and (d) the types of outcomes demonstrated in the evaluation.

 CASEL reviews evaluations with demonstrated statistically significant, positive effects on treatment student and or teacher outcomes.

 - Improved positive social behavior: Statistically significant improvement on measures of students’ positive social behaviors (e.g., positive peer relations, conflict resolution behaviors).

 - Reduced problem behavior: Statistically significant reduction on measures of students’ problem behaviors related to students’ socio-emotional competencies (e.g., aggression, substance use).